Get

 Image Credit: OksanaSusoeva, Shutterstock

 Shaded cat coats are characterized by color at the fur’s tips with a snow-white undercoat.
-Shaded cats are available in smoke, shaded, and chinchilla patterns.
+Shaded cats can have fur in smoke, shaded, and chinchilla patterns.
 These patterns are determined by the amount of shading on the cat’s individual hairs.

 7. Tri-Colored